 - providing you with products purchased from us.

 Information We will require certain personal information (such as name, email address, postal address, telephone number, IP address, website usage information, location (country), and any additional personal data provided by you via email or phone) to manage our relationship with you.
-Where you make a donation online or purchase a product from us, your card information is not held by us, it is collected by our third party payment processors, who specialise in the secure online capture and processing of credit / debit card transactions.
+Generally, where you make a donation online or purchase a product from us, your card information is not held by us, it is collected by our third party payment processors, who specialise in the secure online capture and processing of credit / debit card transactions.
+In some limited circumstances, we will collect your payment information in order to process a payment (eg, in the case of charity Christmas cards and in the case of historic standing orders).

 - Necessary for our legitimate interests (to operate our business effectively and respond to your queries).